 Breaking news!
 Literally!
 Sound the alarm!
 Roll the animation!
 Shine the blue lights!

-The memo from NBC News president Deborah Turness said in part: “Brian misrepresented events which occurred while he was covering the Iraq War in 2003.
+“Brian misrepresented events which occurred while he was covering the Iraq War in 2003.
 It then became clear that on other occasions Brian had done the same while telling that story in other venues.
 This was wrong and completely inappropriate for someone in Brian’s position.”

 In the same memo, NBC Universal‘s CEO Steve Burke said what Williams did is ” inexcusable and this suspension is severe and appropriate,” but Burke also said Williams “deserves a second chance and we are rooting for him.”